-Basically this museum, located in Covent Garden, covers all the aspects of transportation in London.
+Basically this museum covers all the aspects of transportation in London.
 You can step back in time and discover more than 80 vehicles (including the world’s first subway and a classic red double decker bus).
 It’s a great museum for all ages, but especially for children fascinated by buses, trains and other means of urban transportation.

 This is one of our favorite museum in London.
 If you are looking for more London activities inspo, check out my post with the top 10 things to do in London for under 5s.

 and shown how persons were able to get around London

 The iconic red London bus has a long history.
 In 1907 at a time when there was fierce competition for passengers, and route numbers had only just been introduced, operators still used a variety of colors to indicate where the bus was going.
 The largest operator, London General Omnibus Company, decided to make its buses stand out.
 It chose a spoked wheel as a symbol and the color red for all its vehicles.
 When London Transport was eventually formed as a single company in 1933, red was already the predominant color, so all buses in the Greater London area became red.

 WHAT TO SEE AT THE LONDON TRANSPORT MUSEUM

 There are plenty of things for kids to do and lots of interesting exhibits to see.

 It is split on three levels, with an obliged path from the third floor to the ground to see the most ancient transports.
 Vintage trains, carriages, buses come to life.

 The most attractive section is on the ground floor, which is basically a gigantic playground where children can jump aboard bus and trains.

 - A horse-drawn carriage (circa 1805)